A wise sage once said:

 You see, these are the cities and places in Arizona where the cost of living is the lowest; where your salary goes the furthest.
 And when if you have the luxury of choosing where to live in the Grand Canyon State, then the cost of living should play a role in the decision.

 So we did the hard for you and crunched the numbers to find the cities that have lower food, energy, and housing costs.
 After the dust settled on our analysis of the 57 largest places in Arizona, we were left with this set of the best value for your money.

 So where is the cheapest place to live in Arizona?
-That would be Winslow.
+That would be Holbrook.

-So listen up Flagstaff (the most expensive place in Arizona) as we explain how we created this ranking.
+So listen up Sedona (the most expensive place in Arizona) as we explain how we created this ranking.
 You could learn some things from the rest of the state.

 And if you already knew these places were cheap, check out some more reading about Arizona and the cheapest places in the country: